-Return charter flights ex Darwin ARE INCLUDED in the cruise tariff.
-This itinerary is provided as example only – prevailing conditions and local arrangements may cause variation.
-Helicopter flights can be purchased additional to the cruise tariff as a package or individually.
+Return charter flights ex Darwin ARE INCLUDED in the tariff.
+This itinerary is provided as example only – prevailing conditions, local arrangements and indeed, what we discover on the day, may cause variation.

 Your adventure begins amidst the tropical charm of Darwin.
-One of our crew members will escort you aboard True North Adventure Cruises' chartered aircraft for your short flight to Sorong – a logistics hub for Indonesia’s thriving eastern oil and gas frontier (On Cruise 2, the arrival port will be Biak).
+One of our crew members will escort you aboard our chartered aircraft for your short flight to Biak.

 Enjoy a welcome aboard cocktail as we set sail on a journey through the very heart of the ‘Coral Triangle’ – the world’s most bio-diverse marine region.